-Bananas go through a ten-color spectrum, from when first picked and green to when they're mushy and brown.
-They are the only fruit that actually develops better color, texture, aroma, and sweetness as they ripen after harvest--and this happens quickly.
+From when first picked and green to when they're mushy and brown, bananas go through a ten-color spectrum.
+They are the only fruit that actually develops better color, texture, aroma, and sweetness as they ripen after harvest.
+This process happens very quickly.
 The tiny seeds within the fruit release a ripening hormone, a mixture of ethylene gas and carbon dioxide, that cause bananas to have somewhat of a small ideal eating window.

 Choosing the Best Bananas

 Ripe bananas show no trace of green skin.
 If you are unable to easily break the stem to peel the banana, it is not yet ripe.
 If the skin is difficult to separate from the fruit, it is most likely too starchy and bitter to eat (without cooking) and could cause digestive distress and/or constipation if eaten raw.
-The fullest flavor is derived from bananas that begin to develop tiny dark specks, known as sugar specks.
+The fullest flavor is derived from bananas that begin to develop tiny dark specks.
+These specks are known as sugar specks.

 Peeled bananas should be eaten immediately; exposure to the air will cause discoloration.
 Bananas can be frozen whole, but the texture will be softer when thawed.
 Freeze them in their skin and save for later use in baked goods or blended drinks.